glotzerlab/hoomd-examples/CONTRIBUTING.md

 ### Name notebook files appropriately

 Notebook files should be named like `00-Example-Title.ipynb` and placed in the appropriate (sub-)section directory.
 Use `-` instead of spaces.
-The leading digits should be chosen so that the example appears in the correct place in lexicographical order.
+The leading digits should be chosen so that the example appears in the correct place in the order displayed by ls, github, and jupyter.
 See the [examples outline](README.md) for the outline of current examples.

 ### List examples in the outline